Vietnam.vn - Nền tảng quảng bá Việt Nam

 Last week, a Quinnipiac University poll exposed former President Trump’s weaknesses with women, who make up a large portion of Taylor Swift’s fan base.
 The survey found President Biden leading the former president by 6 percentage points among this group of voters, with 58% of women saying they support Biden.

 The poll adds to concerns that Trump’s lack of popularity with women could cost him in his rematch with President Biden.
-The former president has long been accused of sexism and was recently criticized for attacking former U.S. ambassador to the United Nations Nikki Haley, his main Republican rival, after his victory in the New Hampshire primary.
+The former president has long been accused of sexism and was recently criticized for attacking former US ambassador to the United Nations Nikki Haley, his main Republican rival, after his victory in the New Hampshire primary.

 But Biden could benefit if this group of voters becomes angry with Trump for the threats and attacks that Republicans are hurling at Swift.
 According to a Pew Research analysis from early last year, Swift’s fans are overwhelmingly young and female.

-“It’s going to be a tsunami that’s very hard to stop,” said conservative activist Charlie Kirk, referring to the possibility of Swift endorsing President Biden.
-“We better be prepared.
-It looks like everything is leaning toward that.”
+"It's going to be a tsunami that's very difficult to stop," said conservative activist Charlie Kirk, referring to the possibility of Swift endorsing President Biden.
+"We better be prepared.
+It looks like everything is leaning toward that."

 While it's difficult to gauge Swift's influence with young voters in November's election, some data suggests she has huge potential.